ugurcankok/Machine_Learning/README.md

 # Machine Learning Repository

-You can look at my work on machine learning in this repository.
+You can look at my work on Machine Learning in this repository.

 In this repository, you will find my works in src folder: